Aronex-alive/python-beyond-syntax/README.md

 **Code for installing an external module:**
 ```
 pip install <module-name>
-for example :- pip install pandas, pip install sklearn
-**See you tomorrow.**
 ```
+for example :- pip install pandas, pip install sklearn<br>
+See you tomorrow